jingfee/angular-aoc/README.md

-# Advent of Code 2021 sovler built with Angular
+# Advent of Code 2021 solver built with Angular

 | Day | Status |
 | --- | --- |